MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 TODO

 ##### Windows App SDK
 A set of new developer components and tools that represent the next evolution in the Windows app development platform.
 The successor to UWP.
+It lifts libraries from the OS into a standalone SDK that you can use to build backwards-compatible desktop apps.
+[Learn more on Github](https://github.com/microsoft/WindowsAppSDK/discussions/1615).

 ##### Windows Forms
 Otherwise known as WinForms.
 A thin layer over Windows APIs with minimal layout and styling options.
 Not being actively developed.
 WinUI 3 and Win App SDK are the latest and recommended alternatives for new app development.

 ##### Windows Project
 A project that you work on through an IDE.
 You generate application builds from your projects before packaging and deploying them.

+##### Windows SDK
+The Windows SDK is a collection of headers, libraries, metadata, and tools that allow you to build Win32 and UWP Windows apps.

 ##### WinRT
 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide you with first-class access to the modern Windows API.
 [Learn more about WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/).